 And while you’re at it, get your puss a Poopy Cat iconic landmark to sit and play in.
 Kremlin, Taj Mahal or White House…recycled card too.

-A very cheap option is the Pet Zone disposable.
-Around £12 for three.
+A very cheap option is the Nature’s Miracle disposable litter tray.
+Around £10 for three.

 A cat carrier is a useful piece of kit, especially if your cat isn’t lead-trained.
 Even with a harness-happy cat, a carrier makes travelling safer for both of you and helps if you choose to stay in a hotel or a friend’s house now and then.

 The big plastic carriers are too cumbersome for most camping situations.
-Choose a soft-sided one that can fold flat when not in use.
+Choose a soft-sided carrier that can fold flat when not in use.
 These can also double as a cat bed.